 Maybe, if you were lucky, you could get away with skim reading a few of your texts at high school.
 At college, however, you’re expected to have a much deeper understanding of the topics you’re covering.
 Read the assigned texts before you go to the lectures and study sessions covering them.
 Otherwise, you’ll waste a lot of your own time as well as that of your professors.

 Not Taking Care of Yourself

 At home, you may rely on your parents to take care of you—to make sure you eat right and get enough sleep and get up on time in the morning.
 At college, all of that basic stuff is down to you.
+That includes bad habits like eating poorly or not sleeping enough.
 Eating and snacking on healthy foods gives your brain a boost so don’t resort to junk food at every turn.
 Get a reliable alarm clock and put it on the other side of your room if you tend to bang the snooze button and drift back off to sleep.
 And sure, you want to have a good time at college but you also need to study and you need to be well rested to do that effectively.

 Not Being Pro-Active About Your Grades